jerzydziewierz/george-bashrc-addons/README.md

 # george-bashrc-addons

 bash and CLI convenience tools

-here is a collection of convenience tools that I have gathered over time
+Here is a collection of convenience tools that I have gathered over time.

 They are intended to work on ubuntu 20+

-some are dependent on software packages already installed on the system
+Some are dependent on software packages already installed on the system

 # Summary